-Biden now says he opposes ban on federal money for abortion
+Joe Biden reverses position on federal dollars for abortions

 Now, he says, there are too many barriers that threaten that constitutional right, leaving some women with no reasonable options as long as Republicans keep pushing for an outright repeal of the Supreme Court’s 1973 decision that legalized abortion nationwide.

-The former vice president said he arrived at the decision as part of developing an upcoming comprehensive health care proposal.
+The former vice president, who launched his 2020 presidential campaign in April, said he arrived at the decision as part of developing an upcoming comprehensive health care proposal.
 He has declared his support for a Medicare-like public option as the next step toward universal coverage.
 He reasoned that his goal of universal coverage means women must have full and fair access to care, including abortion.

 A Planned Parenthood representative applauded Biden’s reversal but noted that he has been lagging the women’s rights movement on the issue.